mikeoconnor0308/boot-camps/testing/Writing.md

     assert calculate_weight('G') == 329.2
     assert calculate_weight('GA') == 460.4

 `assert` checks whether a condition is true and, if not, raises an exception.
+Again you can find a good description of how to use assert [here](https://wiki.python.org/moin/UsingAssertionsEffectively).

 We explicitly list the expected weights in each statement.
 But, by doing this there is a risk that we mistype one.
 A good design principle is to define constant values in one place only.
 As we already have defined them in `nucleotides` we can just refer to that,